Population and Global Health

 COURSES REQUIRED FOR THE POPULATION AND GLOBAL HEALTH CONCENTRATION

-CBS 650 Seminar: Population Medicine Forum (1 credit; minimum 3 credits total for doctoral students; minimum 2 credits total for master’s students).
+CBS 650 Seminar: Population Medicine Forum (one credit; minimum three credits total for doctoral students; minimum two credits total for master’s students).

-CBS 775 Designing Population-based Research; Spring (3 credits)
+CBS 775 Designing Population-based Research; Spring (three credits)

 ELECTIVE COURSES